Willkommen! Bienvenue! Irasshaimase!

 These different words all mean the same thing – “Welcome”.
 As in different languages, there is a way of saying welcome through email, too.
 Yet, while greetings in languages are aided by expressions and gestures, emails depend solely on content and design to get their messages across.
 Hence, it is essential to invest the time and effort in creating a winning welcome email.

-The welcome email is your first point of contact with a new subscriber.
+The welcome email is your first point of contact with after a subscriber opts into email offers.
 It plays a pivotal role in laying the foundation of your brand’s relationship with them.
 In fact, welcome email recipients engage with brands 33% more than their “unwelcome” counterparts.

 Need more data?
 Here you go: